CheukYuen/CRM-System-Full-stack-JavaScript-MEAN/README.md

-# Node Contact App

-A Node app built with MongoDB and Angular.
-For demonstration purposes and a tutorial.

-Node provides the RESTful API.
-Angular provides the frontend and accesses the API.
-MongoDB stores like a hoarder.
+# CRM System — Full-stack JavaScript development with MEAN

+A customer relationship management (CRM) System for sporting goods store include contact management system and order management system.
+The front-end use HTML5 technologies: HTML5, CSS3, Angular.JS, jQuery and Bootstrap to build a single page web app that communicate with the back-end via RESTful API.
+The back-end use JavaScript technologies: Node.js, Express.js, MongoDB and Mongoose to provide RESTful API.

 ## Requirements